maks-senstile/challenge-frontend/README.md

 You can select either all points or isolate particular ones.
 You can also adjust amount of neighboring textiles you would like to find.

-Once complete please invite `maks-senstile` for review
+Once complete please invite `maks-senstile` and `codev0` for review